cuppett/aws-ecr-mirror/README.md

 |----------------------|------------
 | [Batch][batch]       | Managed, batch environment.
 This is perfect for highly-parallel and/or long-running jobs.
 | [ECR][ecr]           | Managed container image repository.
-| [Lambda][lambda]     | Functional execution in response to events.
-This can be custom events, but also events within the AWS cloud.
-| [SQS][sqs]           | Managed queueing.
-Queue entries serve as jobs for AWS Batch and also as event sources for AWS Lambda.
 | [DynamoDB][dynamodb] | Scalable NoSQL storage for easy key/value storage and retrieval across many AWS services and APIs.

 This repository provides the templates and descriptions needed to provision container image repositories